yhagio/tutorialedge.net/content/python/python-project-layout.md

 When it comes to structuring your Python projects it makes sense to follow some semblance of structure or you will find yourself soon entangled in the heaps of spaghetti code that becomes a nightmare to work with.
 I can state as fact that it was my lack of structure that caused me a lot of pain and heartache when it came to writing my University dissertation project and if I knew then what I know now, I may have gotten a marginally better grade for far less work.

-### Structure
+### Simple Project Structure

-For simple Python projects your projects structure should look something like this:
+For simple Python projects your projects structure you can typically keep most, if not all of your source code contained within the one directory level like so:

 ~~~python
 mypackage/